openemr/openemr/interface/README.md

 # OpenEMR-interface

-OpenEMR uses [Storybook](https://storybook.js.org) to document and standardize the creation of user interface elements.
-The project is using bootstrap as base and is built with [SASS](https://sass-lang.com/) (compiled with [gulp](https://gulpjs.com/)).
+The OpenEMR UI is built with [SASS](https://sass-lang.com/) on top of a bootstrap base (compiled with [gulp](https://gulpjs.com/)).

-The live version of this guide can be found at [openemr-interface.surge.sh](http://openemr-interface.surge.sh).

 ### Themes

 Different `themes` share a common `core` and have their own overrides to customize the appearance of OpenEMR.
-You can view how these themes differ using the "Knobs" tool at the bottom of the storybook interface.

 There are three different types of themes:
 * The `light` theme is the default modern theme